pret/pokecrystal/docs/bugs_and_glitches.md

 ## Some trainer NPCs have inconsistent overworld sprites

+*Some of these may have been intentional behavior; use your own judgment for whether to fix them.*

 Most trainer classes always use the same sprite and color for their overworld NPCs.
 There are some exceptions:

 - [maps/FastShipCabins_SE_SSE_CaptainsCabin.asm](https://github.com/pret/pokecrystal/blob/master/maps/FastShipCabins_SE_SSE_CaptainsCabin.asm): `TrainerPsychicRodney` should use `SPRITE_YOUNGSTER`, not `SPRITE_SUPER_NERD`